Lucy's WarblerLeiothlypis luciae

 - Reinita de Lucy (Spanish)

 Consider putting up a nest box to attract a breeding pair.
 Make sure you put it up well before breeding season.
 Attach a guard to keep predators from raiding eggs and young.
 Find out more about nest boxes on our Attract Birds pages and our All About Birdhouses site.
 Members of Tucson Audubon have noticed that Lucy's Warblers tend to nest in places with two points of exit (unlike standard nest boxes), and have designed an innovative triangular nest box for this species.

 - Cool Facts

 - The Lucy's Warbler is one of only two warblers that breeds in cavities.
 (The Prothonotary Warbler is the other.)
-If using a woodpecker hole, the warbler may fill the cavity nearly to the top with debris and put the nest on top so the bird can see out.
+When using a woodpecker hole, the warbler may fill the cavity nearly to the top with debris and put the nest on top so it can see out.